 MORTWT is one of a set of mortality variables released by NCHS as part of the 2019 LMF update.
 The 2019 LMF includes mortality information for participants in the 1986-2018 NHIS samples with mortality follow up in the NDI through December 31, 2019.
 For more information on the LMF, including which variables it offers and the appropriate sampling weights to use when analyzing the mortality data, see the description tab of MORTELIG.

 For a list of all mortality variables from the LMF included in the IPUMS NHIS, refer to the MORTSTAT variable description.

 With the exceptions of 1986 and 1992, MORTWT is completely comparable over time.
-In 1986, the NCHS did not adjust the original NHIS person weight to control for selection bias, so in analyses using the 1986 mortality data, analysts should use person weight (PERWEIGHT) instead of MORTWT.
-MORTWT values in 1986 contain the weights from the original file, which, per correspondence with NCHS data linkage staff, are incorrect.
+In 1986, the NCHS did not adjust the original NHIS person weight to control for selection bias, so in analyses using the 1986 mortality data, MORTWT reports the same value as PERWEIGHT for persons eligible for mortality follow up.
 In 1992, MORTWT values include the Hispanic oversample.
 For more information about how the Hispanic oversample may affect analyses that pool 1991 and 1992, please refer to this IPUMS NHIS user note.